 New Web Site for Canadian Macedonian Books

-Macedonian Books and Reviews is a new web site that
+Macedonian Books and Reviews is a new web site that offers a wide range

 of Macedonian books including all the books that for many years have

 been available though the Canadian Macedonian Historical Society.
-The new
+The

-also established the books page for the Historical Society when she was director and
+the books page for the Historical Society when she was director and

-"There is little opportunity to learn about our
+is little opportunity to learn about our literature, history and roots

 if you are unable to read Cyrillic, or are second or third generation

 Canadian," she says.
 The site carries fiction and children's books

 as well as biographies, politics, literature, human rights and other

 themes.
 The web site is Here.

 Putting the Name Issue in a Comparative Perspective